-More than 25 million Americans over 20 have diabetes.
+More than 28 million American adults have diabetes(1).
 Nearly 25 percent of Americans are estimated to have elevated blood sugar levels that may lead to diabetes, but only four percent realize it.

 But there’s good news, says Bergenstal.
 Unlike many diseases, type 2 diabetes is largely preventable, and with the right changes in diet and lifestyle, most people can treat diabetes without any other intervention.

 Diabetes mellitus is characterized by elevated blood sugar levels, either chronic or recurring.
-Left untreated, over time it can lead to kidney failure, blindness, heart disease, coma, and death.
+Left untreated, over time it can lead to kidney failure, blindness, heart disease, coma, and death (2).